hasan-ozdemir/codexa/docs/tui2_viewport_execplan.md

     This ensures new `tui2` commits preserve at least the same level of documentation and context.

+- Change lifecycle for each viewport port:
+  - Before reading any code or tests for the next iteration, create a new change and set an initial description:
+    - `jj new 'trunk()'`
+    - `jj desc -m "feat(tui2): <short summary>"`.
+  - It is fine to read `jj log` output (including the original viewport commit’s detailed message) to decide on that summary before creating the change, but avoid opening source files until the new description is set.
+  - As work progresses, update the change description to reflect the actual behavior and scope; never shrink the amount of context, only refine and expand it where helpful.

 - Working copy and history:
   - `jj status` to confirm the current working change `@` and its parent `@-`.
   - `jj log -r 'main..bookmarks("joshka/viewport")'` to see the viewport